dialchain/dial/README.md

 The highest assurance is provided when control is transfered to publishers of the subsequent time window, as a second validation of each declaration takes place there.

-### Closing a Time Window
+### Transfer Control to the Next Time Window
 As displayed in the picture above, following activities are performed at the end of the time window.

 - (4) Each publisher of the token neighborhood creates a neighborhood protocol.
-- (5) Publishers compute the time window protocol (TWP) pairing up in a cordinated way to exchange hahshes and aggregate nodes that will lead to the merkel root of the time window.
+- (5) Publishers compute the time window protocol (TWP) pairing up in a cordinated way to exchange hashes and aggregate nodes that will lead to the merkel root of the time window.
-- (6) The time window protocol is distribbuted among all publishers of the time window.
+- (6) The time window protocol is distributed to all publishers of the time window.
-- (7) Each publisher tansfers each token under custody to all publishers of the neighborhood hosting the token in TW+1, including corresponding protocols.
+- (7) Each publisher tansfers each token under custody to all publishers of the neighborhood hosting the token in TW+1, including corresponding protocols and certificates.

-Each publisher of the time window host of TW+1 can reproduce the protocol from received neighborhood protocols and compare it with the one delivered by publishers of the time window host in TW.
+After receiving all tokens from TW, publishers of TW+1 cordinate to produce opening neighborhood and opening time window protocols.
+If there is any discrepancy between publisher on the state of an opening protocol, Dial defined majority rules will be used to decide on which version of the  protocol to keep.

-# Key Entities
+# Time Window
 The following image displays a simplified layout of a time window.

 ![ENP](./img/../specs/img/dial-ENP2.png?raw=true&width=5)

-## Time Window
 The Dial is always inside a time winndow.
 The time window is the primary element of synnchronizationn in the Dial network.
-It is represented with the keywork TW and the time stamp of the first second of the UTC Hour _TWYYYYMMDDHH_ e.g. _TW2022032415_.
+It is represented with the keywork TW and the timestamp of the first second of the UTC Hour _TWYYYYMMDDHH_ e.g. _TW2022032415_.
 Each Participant can compute this identifier without any additional information.

 ## Time Window Anchor
 The _anchor_ is the most critical information of the Dial.
 The anchor of a time window is a _hash_ of the state of the Dial at the end of the 56th minute of the precedent time window.